-Figs. 11 and 12 show the normalized throughput as a function of the percentage of cache space used for caching complete videos (the remaining fraction of the cache is used for caching base layers).
-Fig. 11 shows the throughput for different levels of link reservation for enhancement layer streaming and different cache sizes.
-Fig. 12 shows the throughput for different levels of link reservation and different Zipf parameters of the request distribution.
-A link reservation of 0 percent implies a complete sharing of the link bandwidth between class 2 and class 3 streams.
-This case can be analyzed using the stochastic knapsack formulation, see Section 2.3, which gives us the blocking probabilities B_2 and B_3 and, hence, the throughput.
-On the other hand, the link reservation of 100 percent implies a total blocking of class 3 streams.
+Fig. 10 shows the normalized throughput as a function of the percentage of cache space used for caching complete movies.
+The figure also shows the throughput for different link reservation and cache sizes.
+The link reservation of 0% implies a complete sharing of the link bandwidth between class 2 and class 3 streams.
+This case can be analyzed using the stochastic knapsack formulation, see Section II-C, which gives us the blocking probabilities B_2 and B_3 and hence the throughput.
+On the other hand, the link reservation of 100% implies a total blocking of class 3 streams.
 The link is solely used for streaming enhancement layers for class 2 streams which have base layers cached.
 As we have only one traffic class, this case can be analyzed using the Erlang-B formula with the number of trunks being C/r_e .
-For the other cases with link reservations between 0 to 100 percent, we use simulations to obtain the throughput.
+For the other cases with the link reservations between 0 to 100%, we use simulations to obtain the throughput.
+In the figure we plot the normalized throughput for link reservations in an increment of 25 Mbps for a link bandwidth C = 150 Mbps.